nkrishang/gnark-mimc-solidity/README.md

 # gnark-mimc-solidity

-- `src/MiMCHasher.sol`: Solidity implementation of [gnark-crypto](https://github.com/Consensys/gnark-crypto/) library's `mimc` hash function.
+- `src/MiMCHasher.sol`: Solidity implementation of [gnark-crypto](https://github.com/Consensys/gnark-crypto/) library's `mimc (Miyaguchi-Preneel) hash function.
 - `test/MiMCTest.t.sol`: tests the output of gnark-crypto `mimc` against the output of the Solidity implementation.

 > ⚠️ **Warning:** The Solidity implementation has NOT been audited.